How Do You Accept An Award? Be gracious. Be modest. Be prepared!

 Accepting an award is like walking a tightrope.
 You need to be gracious, grateful, and humble–but not so humble or self-deprecating that the audience thinks you are trivializing the honor.
 The warm glow of the occasion can suddenly turn chilly or sour with a few ill-chosen words.

-One gentleman I was coaching was due to receive an award from an organization with over 100,000 members.
+I was brought in to coach a highly visible member of an association who was due to receive an award from the organization with over 100,000 members.
 Two thousand people would be in the audience.